0x1776/morpheus/README.md

 # Framework limitations
-    1º - morpheus will not work if target system its protected againt ARP poison attacks 2º - target system sometimes needs to clear net cache to arp poison be effective 3º - replacement string must have the same length as original string to replace "eg. replace("word_hello", "hello_word"); <-- the same number of leters"
+    1º - morpheus will not work if target system its protected againt ARP poison attacks 2º - mopheus will fail if browser target as installed any addon to protect againts mitm 3º - target system sometimes needs to clear net cache to arp poison be effective 4º - replacement string must have the same length as original string to replace "eg. replace("word_hello", "hello_word"); <-- the same number of leters"

 # Dependencies